jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-6-1.png" width="90%" style="display: block; margin: auto;" />

-If we wanted to color the dots we can use `color = ` and then select a color.
+If we wanted to color the dots, we can use `color = ` and then select a color.
 Let's try it with "forestgreen".

 ```r